IztokH/Linktree/README.md

 ✅ Users are explicitly allowed to:

-run the project locally,
+-run the project locally,

-deploy it for testing or demonstration,
+-deploy it for testing or demonstration,

-include it in personal portfolios,
+-include it in personal portfolios,

-present it as an example of technical work,
+-present it as an example of technical work,

-without requesting permission from PIXALISE.
+-without requesting permission from PIXALISE.

 📌 Overview